Nandivaleamol/Dynamic-PDF-Generation/README.md

 # Dynamic-PDF-Generation
 Dynamic PDF Generator

-# Build a Spring Boot Application with REST API to generate PDF using Java Template Engine.
+- Build a Spring Boot Application with REST API to generate PDF using Java Template Engine.

-- Requirement
+- Requirement:
+1 REST API to accept data and generate a PDF based on the received data.
+2 Ability to download the above-generated PDF